/ Support / Guides / Website / A guide to your website SEO

 screenshot of a google results page for keyword decks whitford

-"decks whiteford" — Peninsular Builders has earned Position #4 of Page 1 (clearly a more competitive keyword with value) but note that it only took a single targeted article to start receiving traffic for this.
+"decks whitford" — Peninsular Builders has earned Position #4 of Page 1 (clearly a more competitive keyword with value) but note that it only took a single targeted article to start receiving traffic for this.

 screenshot of a google results page showing the local maps feature